Walking Like A Mother

 Cost: $45

-Cost includes our Divorce Recovery workbook, snacks at each meeting (including coffee), and dinner at end of session.
+The cost includes a workbook, snacks at each meeting (including coffee), and dinner at end of session.
+Childcare is not provided in the summer.

 Grief Recovery